 “Seasonal” decorations on my deciduous trees meant I could leave the decorations up much longer than “holiday” decorations.
-Simply having “winter” “summer” and “fall” decor is much easier, cheaper, and requiring of less storage space than trying to decorate seasonally.
+Simply having “winter” “summer” and “fall” decor is much easier, cheaper, and requires less off-season storage than trying to decorate for each holiday.

 Many older homes have stately elms, maples, or oaks regally placed in a front yard or stately lining a driveway.
 My property in Missouri was one such property.
 5 century-oaks stood on the property when I purchased it (one of which we recently lost but repurposed the hardwood into a mushroom garden).
 Each of these trees, along with Hawk Hill’s three porches, was a canvas for seasonal decor.

 Two of our century oaks stood within spitting distance of my driveway, and over the years that I lived and loved my farm, I had a lot of fun playing with alternate ways to decorate these trees seasonally.

 Flag Pole Tree

 A well-placed tree makes a good location for a bracket for an American flag.
 A stately oak gracing a driveway can be a classic location for a flag.
 (Be sure the tree you choose is not one that will drop sap, however!)

 Functional and classic summer decor, a mature tree with strong limbs can support a rope swing or even a porch swing.

 The flag bracket does double duty: in the winter functioning as a hook to hold a sprig of artificial greenery and a real pair of white vintage ice skates (get a pair just link mine here).
 These skates usually stayed up all winter- from post-thanksgiving into March- requiring no maintenance other than cleaning and conditioning the leather once a year before storing for the summer.